 Neuroscientists at MIT, alongside researchers of the 2014 journal entitled Attention, Perception, and Psychophysics, made a riveting discovery about human perception, light, and immediate recognition of photographs.

 This proceeded to create the term rapid identification.
 The term describes our primary cognitive processes when met with visual stimuli.
-Cognitive processing simply refers to our mental process of thinking– composed of five sub-categories after seeing a hard or soft light.
+Cognitive processing simply refers to our mental process of thinking, composed of five sub-categories, after seeing different lighting conditions.

-Conveniently, we can use this to our advantage when choosing between hard and soft lighting.
+Conveniently, we can use this to our advantage when choosing between direct and diffused light.
 The formal definitions will be clarified further down in the article.

 The Five Sub-Categories